sem CLI Reference#

 ,notifications

-using your configured text editor. - apply: The
+using your configured text editor. - apply: the

 apply

-command is used for updating existingsecrets
+command is used for updating existingprojects

-flag. - attach: The
+flag. - attach: the

 attach